seri037/llpkgstore/docs/llpkgstore.md

 7. Run post-processing Github Action on main branch

 ### PR verification workflow
 1. Ensure that there is only one `llpkg.cfg` file across all directories.
 If multiple instances of `llpkg.cfg` are detected, the PR will be aborted.
 2. Check if the directory name is valid, the directory name in PR **SHOULD** equal to `Package.Name` field in the `llpkg.cfg` file.
-3. Check the PR commit footer contains a {MappedVersion}.
+3. Check the PR commit footer contains a [`{MappedVersion}`](#mappedversion-in-pr-commit).

 ### llpkg generation